Top of the page

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Much of the same advice for babies applies to toddlers, with a few additions.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H630 in the search box to learn more about "Travelling With an Infant or Toddler: Care Instructions."
+Enter H630 in the search box to learn more about "Travelling With an Infant or Toddler: Care Instructions".

-Current as of:
+Current as of: March 1, 2023

-& Kathleen Romito, MD - Family Medicine & John Pope, MD - Pediatrics
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & John Pope MD - Pediatrics